UPPMAX/HPC-python/docs/day1/install_packages.rst

 There are different tools for creating an isolated environement, but they all have some things in common.

-At both UPPMAX and HPC2N (and most other Swedish HPC centers that use modules) the workflow is:
+At UPPMAX, HPC2N, and LUNARC (and most other Swedish HPC centers that use modules) the workflow is:

 - You load the Python module you will be using, as well as any site-installed package modules (requires the ``--system-site-packages`` option)
 - You create the isolated environment with something like venv, virtualenv, or conda